Back to Blog

 Plan for 200-500 demonstrations for any new task even with foundation models.
 Zero-shot performance is a bonus to be measured, not a baseline to be assumed.
 If zero-shot achieves 60%+ success on your task, consider yourself ahead of schedule.
 If it achieves 30%, proceed with your planned fine-tuning data collection.

-The SVRC data services team can assess your specific task for zero-shot viability and recommend a realistic demonstration budget before you commit to a collection timeline.
+The RCSV data services team can assess your specific task for zero-shot viability and recommend a realistic demonstration budget before you commit to a collection timeline.